knative/docs/community/REVIEWING.md

 ### Holds

-Any [Approver](ROLES.md#approver) who wants to review a PR but does not have time immediately may put a hold on a PR.
+Any [Approver](ROLES.md#approver) who wants to review a PR but does not have time immediately can put a hold on a PR.
 If you need more time, say so on the PR discussion and offer an ETA measured in single-digit days at most.
 Any PR that has a hold will not be merged until the person who requested the hold acks the review, withdraws their hold, or is overruled by a majority of